There are really big differences, in shutter speed, in power of the lights, in metering methods, in motion stopping.

 We often hear it said: "When you are mixing ambient and flash, the aperture controls the flash, and the shutter speed controls the ambient."
 It's a popular saying, and useful, but technically, NOT fully correct (aperture affects ambient too, and ISO affects both).
 The point here is about shutter speed, which affects continuous ambient, but does not affect flash.
 So the difference between continuous light and flash is that we can use shutter speed (and/or flash power level) to adjust the ratio between the flash and the ambient light.
 Using slow shutter speed lets the dim ambient have more effect (sometimes called "dragging the shutter", a slow shutter speed for this purpose).
 But a fast shutter speed keeps out more (or all) of the ambient, both without affecting the flash exposure.
 We have choices.
 Low ISO or a ND filter reduces both flash and ambient light equally, and these do allow a wider aperture, but they will not change the ratio between flash and ambient - UNLESS, we turn the flash power back up, which then does.
 But shutter speed directly

 Aperture affects depth of field, and is also the factor affecting flash power level and exposure - and ISO and subject distance too of course, but not shutter speed.
 One big plus is that the very fast flash duration will stop motion extremely well, faster than any possible shutter speed.
-But any longer shutter duration does allow more continuous ambient room light to be seen, affecting total exposure (but the shutter speed can still blur motion if the continuous ambient light is significant).
+But any longer shutter duration does allow more continuous ambient room light to be seen, affecting total exposure (and the shutter speed can still blur motion if the continuous ambient light is significant level).
 We need to be aware that the rules are different for continuous light and flash, in this way.
 Shutter speed not affecting flash exposure is indeed something big to know.
 Part 4 here is more about using this fact.